May 04, 2015

 The Ellipse Select Tool.

 In the Options bar, choose “Replace”.
-Click, hold and drag your mouse to choose a portion of the document while holding down the Shift key to keep the selection doesn't distort.
+Click-drag your mouse to choose a portion of the document while holding down the Shift key to keep the selection doesn't distort.
 Just leave the mouse when you are done.
 You should see a dotted line or marching ants outline the selection.
 Now, the selected portion of the document, in a circle, has been picked or selected.

 Click, hold and drag your mouse to choose a portion of the document while holding down the Shift key to keep the selection doesn't distort.